In cooperation with our brick and mortar initiative we are launching a $1.00/day = 3 meals a day per child or $30.00 a month per child. Our goal is:

 Studies have shown that 10% – 15% of these children commit suicide before they reach age eighteen.
 These studies also show that 60% of the girls become prostitutes and 70% of the boys become hardened criminals.

 Another study reported that of the 15,000 orphans aging out of state-run institutions every year, 10% committed suicide, 5,000 were unemployed, 6,000 were homeless and 3,000 were in prison within three years.

 An estimated 1.2 million children are trafficked every year; Two million children, the majority of them girls with the average age of 14, are sexually exploited in the multibillion-dollar commercial sex industry.
 The horror that these girls face is beyond comprehension.
 They need our help!

-During our visit to Nairobi, Kenya we share with then.
-They were so eager and hungry for learning.
-They share small and crowded spaces, eventhough their happy faces shined letting us know how hopeful they felt with our visit.
+During our visit to Nairobi, Kenya we had the opportunity to share with them.
+Although their classrooms were small and crowded spaces, you could see in their eyes how eager and hungry they were for learning.
+Their shiny and happy faces let us know how hopeful they felt with our visit.
 Here we share a short VIDEO in which they express a poem about difficult childhood.

 We are passionate about this cause because there is a real need in our youth in orphanages.
 Moore Family Foundation started a Youth-Life Skills with IT initiative to train orphans with the life and technology skills needed to succeed.

 At 16-18 years of age, they must be out of the orphanage.
 If they don’t have the skills to work, studies show two-thirds end up on the streets, in jail, or worse.
 Rather than leaving them to chance we are teaching them business, entrepreneurial, technical, relational and other skills so they can have a job fixing computers, building websites and a host of different in demand job and life skills.
 It is essential that they have these life skills and job skills to bridge them after their time in the orphanage.